 If you are in the market for DJ headphones, then Sennheiser HD 25 Headphones are the ones to buy.
-These DJ style of headphones have been around since 1984 and continue to be a top choice among professional DJ’s.
-They offer excellent sound quality with deep bass response, amazing clarity with its closed-back design, and they come at an affordable price!
+This DJ style of headphones has been around since 1984 and continues to be a top choice among professional DJs.
+They offer excellent sound quality with a deep bass response and amazing clarity with their closed-back design, and they come at an affordable price!

 These headphones are also great for other activities such as studio monitoring and regular everyday use.
-They come with a leatherette headband cushion, ear pads made out of high-quality leather which provide comfort even after hours of wearing them.
+They come with a leatherette headband cushion, and ear pads made out of high-quality leather which provides comfort even after hours of wearing them.

 Consumer reviews specifically mention how these headphones last very long and continue to perform well over time (they hold up better than many other brands).
 They are dj headphones that deliver rich, deep bass response and have a very clear high range.

-This is one of the most popular DJ style headphones on the market today because it excels in so many areas: sound quality, durability, comfort, noise isolation.
+This is one of the most popular DJ-style headphones on the market today because it excels in so many areas: sound quality, durability, comfort, and noise isolation.
 If you want excellent dj headphone performance at an affordable price, then look no further than this model!